Twitter Suspends Hundreds of Accounts Linked To Russian Operatives - Slashdot

 They even paid for a pro-secession delegation from Texas to go to Russia, where they could learn about true political freedom.

 So It's now illegal to deal with Russia?
-(Score:2)
+(Score:3)

 It's like McCarthy is back to switch the lights on and the cockroaches are running for cover.
 We've got to find and exterminate the Russians!

 Are we SURE we want to do this folks?
 This kind of thing really doesn't work out so well...
 The Salem witch trials, McCarthy's search for communists, they all turned into blots on our history.
-If we are really out there shaming anybody and everybody who has any kind of real or imagined connection to the Russians, we will find that anybody and everybody will be subj
+If we are really out there shaming anybody and everybody who has any kind of real or imagined connection to the Russians, we will find that anybody and everybody will be subject to scrutiny.
+Is that where you want to go?

+Also, be warned that this is how the Nazi's got started politically and turned the whole "protect us from the Russians" idea into a cottage industry that brought us into WW2.
+Think long and hard about the politics in play here and who keeps pushing this.
+We are on dangerous ground when Twitter and Facebook feel it necessary to do this kind of thing to save face.

 Re: (Score:2)